awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

 The following sections describe the XML elements in an S3 Lifecycle configuration\.
 For example configurations, see [Examples of lifecycle configuration](lifecycle-configuration-examples.md)\.

+**Note**
+Changes in lifecycle rules generally take several minutes to become effective, and new rules may be delayed 48 hours before first run\.

 ## ID element<a name="intro-lifecycle-rule-id"></a>

 An S3 Lifecycle configuration can have up to 1,000 rules\.
 This limit is not adjustable\.
 The <ID> element uniquely identifies a rule\.
 ID length is limited to 255 characters\.